 Gabrielle Would Be Proud

-As Parisians and fashion week attendees hit the streets of Paris, the hustle and bustle swallowed them up as they raced from show to show.
-Meanwhile, as springtime commenced and trees began to blossom along the Seine, the sparkling Grand Palais was internally transformed into an autumnal wonderland.
+As Parisians and fashion week attendees hit the streets of Paris, the hustle and bustle swallows them up as they race from show to show.
+Meanwhile, as springtime commences and the trees begin to blossom along the Seine, the sparkling Grand Palais has been internally transformed into an autumnal wonderland.

 On Tuesday, the last scheduled show in Paris was as it should be, decked out in tweed.
 Stomping atop fallen leaves, and underneath the glass ceiling of the Grand Palais, the Chanel Fall/Winter 2018 collection came to life.
 Creative director since 1983, Karl Lagerfeld, examined the atmosphere that he had designed, and later realized it resembled his childhood home that rested in the middle of a forest.